 The nonsensical notion that a poem can mean anything you want it to mean likely arises from the fact that poems do require a special reading.
 One reads a piece of prose, such as a newspaper article, rather quickly looking for basic pieces of information.

 Reading a poem, however, requires more time and close thinking.
 The experience of reading a poem is an event that must be savored.
-You have to consider the meaning of metaphors, images, similes, and other poetic devices, must be contemplated and determined in order to appreciate and understand the text of a poem.
+The meanings of metaphors, images, similes, and other poetic devices, must be contemplated and determined in order to appreciate and understand the text of a poem.

 Reading a short story requires more thought than the newspaper article because like the poem a short story might employ literary even poetic devices that may need an airing.
 Still, one may give a more casual, quick reading to a short story, play, or literary essay than to any poem.
 Poems are intense, crystallized thought that simply require a special reading.